rmp135/sql-ts/README.md

 const definitions = await sqlts.toObject(config)
 ```

-Each table definition generated from sql-ts can be manually extended with further properties that are not generated from tables.

-- additionalProperties:
-  - A string array of additional properties to be assigned to the exported TypeScript definition.
-- extends
-  - Extends the generated TypeScript interface / class with the given string.

 ### fromObject

 Converts the object returned from `toObject` into a TypeScript definition.
 This can be used to manipulate the database definitions before they are converted into strings or files, which allows for greater control over the generated typescript.